Poison mushrooms: How to tell

-Category: Space Hits: 4The morel is a highly-sought edible spring mushroom in North America.
+Category: Space Hits: 12The morel is a highly-sought edible spring mushroom in North America.
 There are several species; each look slightly different but all have a honeycombed cap and are hollow inside.
 But watch out!
 There are “false morels,” which are poison mushrooms.
 Image via William Needham, used with permission.

 There’s no simple way to tell if a wild mushroom is a poison mushroom.
 To know for sure, you have to identify it and learn about it.
 Many mushrooms are not poisonous and some are edible.
 The number of edible species varies by location.
 For instance, the Alabama Mushroom Society has 18 common edible mushroom species listed on its website.
 But beware.
 A few edible species have poisonous lookalikes.
 Take extra care in scrutinizing wild mushrooms for subtle details.
 It can make the difference between a close call and a trip to the emergency room – or the morgue!